JVAdams/GLAUG2014/README.md

  * `sel.lk` - the lake you wish to create (`LC` in `Inputs.xls` tab `SimFish`)
  * `cap.no.fish` - set the maximum number of fish
  * `save.plots` - specify whether to save plots to a pdf or show them on the screen

+1. Download the latest version of [R](http://www.r-project.org/)
+ * Install these packages:
+  * XLConnect
+   * In order for XLConnect to work in R for Windows 64-bit, you must have Java installed for Windows 64-bit
+  * class
+  * MASS

 1. Run the R script `SimulateFish.r`, which will create four output files (one comma delimited data file, one pdf document, and two Rdata files)
  * `Truth-lake#.csv` - number and biomass of true population of fish in lake